donguyenvt/YummyTweet/README.md

 - [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

-The following **additional** features are implemented:
+The following **additional** features are implemented: N/A

--

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. How to effectively work with Auto Layout.
+1. How to effectively work with Auto Layout
 2. Use of 3rd party frameworks and its change during the time.
+3. Closures in Swift

 ## Video Walkthrough